-Out special features section focuses on anything extra the products have to offer.
+Our special features section focuses on anything extra the products have to offer.
 Some of the warmers, for example, can double as a portable battery pack for charging small accessories such as a phone or blue tooth headphones.
-In this metric, we also made sure to include some extra points for any rechargeable product.
+In this metric, we also made sure to include some extra points for any product that is rechargeable.
 The rechargeable warmers that offer portable battery capabilities get extra points because they double as a portable battery pack and are easily rechargeable at any outlet.
 It is incredibly handy to have an extra battery pack in this day and age, and even better if it doubles as something to keep your hands warm.
 Although this extra feature does seem to make the rechargeable products bulky and a bit cumbersome, the extra girth could be worth it if your phone dies quickly or you just frequently forget to charge your phone at night.

 Not all rechargeable warmers are created equal.
-Both the Jomst New 7800mAh and the Saferell Rechargeable are slightly more convenient as a portable battery pack because they have a built-in USB port, whereas the OCOOPA Rechargeable does not.
+Both the Jomst 7800mAh Rechargeable and the Saferell Rechargeable are slightly more convenient as a portable battery pack because they have a built-in USB port, whereas the OCOOPA Rechargeable does not.
 Instead, it includes an adapter attachment in case you need to plug in a phone, which is not very useful if you forget the attachment at home or, worse, lose it.

 Depending on your lifestyle and your priorities, each of these products offers certain advantages.
 The larger rechargeable products are generally a better option for around town, especially since they double as battery packs.
 In contrast, smaller disposable ones tend to be the choice option for outdoor activities.
 We thought most of the products did their job well, although some were more versatile than others.
 Ultimately, which of these winter accessories works for you depends on how and where you want to use it.

 — Liv Mertens